citp/privacy-policy-historical/u/up/upg/upgradedself.com.md

-> *The following text is extracted and transformed from the upgradedself.com privacy policy that was archived on 2013-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131129082949id_/http%3A//www.upgradedself.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the upgradedself.com privacy policy that was archived on 2014-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140330132646id_/http%3A//www.upgradedself.com/privacy-policy) for the most accurate reproduction.*

 # Privacy - Upgraded Self

 Privacy Policy

 Your privacy is very important to us.
-Better Baby, LLC is committed to respecting the privacy of the members and visitors this website.
+Bulletproof Nutrition, Inc., is committed to respecting the privacy of the members and visitors this website.
 We reserve the right to change this policy, which we'll do through online posting.
 We are very careful with what we do with your information.

 The purpose of this privacy policy is to inform you what personally identifiable information or personal information we may collect from you when you visit this website, how we use such information, and the choices you have regarding our use of, and your ability to review and correct, the information.